Exchange-traded fund: European market adoption and perception

-The use of ETFs has also evolved over time, as shown by regular observations of investment professionals’ practices in Europe.
-EDHEC surveys show an increasing propagation of ETF adoption over the years, especially for traditional asset classes.
-While ETFs are now used across a wide spectrum of asset classes, in 2019 the main use is currently in the area of equities and sectors, for 91% (45% in 2006) and 83% of the survey respondents, respectively.
-This is likely to be linked to the popularity of indexing in these asset classes, as well as to the fact that equity indices and sector indices are based on highly liquid instruments, which makes it straightforward to create ETFs on such underlying securities.
-The other asset classes for which a large share of investors declare using ETFs are commodities and corporate bonds (68% for them both, to be compared with 6% and 15% in 2006, respectively), smart beta-factor investing and government bonds (66% for them both, to be compared with 13% for government bonds in 2006).

-Investors have a high rate of satisfaction with ETFs, especially for traditional asset classes.
-In 2019, we observe 95% satisfaction for both equities and government bond asset.
+The use of ETFs has also evolved over time.
+EDHEC business school surveys show greater adoption, especially for traditional asset classes.
+While ETFs are now used across many asset classes, in 2019, the main use was in the area of equities and sectors, for 91% (45% in 2006) and 83% of the survey respondents, respectively.
+This is likely to be linked to the popularity of indexing in these asset classes and the fact that equity indices and sector indices are based on highly liquid instruments, which makes it straightforward to create ETFs on such underlying securities.
+The other asset classes for which many investors use ETFs are commodities and corporate bonds (68% for them both, compared with 6% and 15% in 2006, respectively), smart beta-factor investing, and government bonds (66% for them both, compared with 13% for government bonds in 2006).
+Investors have a high rate of satisfaction with ETFs (95% for both equities and government bond assets in 2019).

-The role of ETFs in the asset allocation process
+Asset allocation

-Over the years, EDHEC survey results have consistently indicated that ETFs were used as part of a truly passive investment approach, mainly for long-term buy-and-hold investment, rather than tactical allocation.
-However, over the past three years, the two approaches have gradually become more balanced and, in 2019, European investment professionals declare that their use of ETFs for tactical allocation is actually greater than for long term positions (53% and 51% respectively).
+EDHEC survey results indicate that ETFs are used as part of a truly passive investment approach, mainly for long-term buy-and-hold investment rather than tactical allocation.
+However, the two approaches have become more balanced, and, in 2019, European investment professionals declared that their use of ETFs for tactical allocation was greater than for long-term positions (53% and 51%, respectively).

-ETFs, which originally replicated broad market indices, are now available in a wide variety of asset classes and a multitude of market sub-segments (sectors, styles, etc.) If gaining broad market exposure remains the main focus of ETFs for 73% of users in 2019, 52% of respondents declare using ETFs to obtain specific sub-segment exposure.
-The diversity of ETFs increases the possibilities of using ETFs for tactical allocation.
-Investors can easily increase or decrease their portfolio exposure to a specific style, sector, or factor at lower cost with ETFs.
-The more volatile the markets are, the more interesting it is to use low cost instruments for tactical allocation, especially that cost is a major criterion for selecting an ETF provider for 88% of respondents.
+ETFs, which originally replicated broad market indices, are now available in a variety of asset classes and many market sub-segments (sectors, styles, etc.).
+Gaining broad market exposure was the focus of ETFs for 73% of users in 2019, but 52% of respondents aimed to use ETFs to obtain specific sub-segment exposure.
+The diversity of products increases the possibilities for using ETFs for tactical allocation.
+Investors can easily increase or decrease their portfolio exposure to a specific style, sector, or factor at a lower cost with ETFs.
+The more volatile the markets are, the more interesting it is to use low-cost instruments for tactical allocation, especially since cost is a major criterion for selecting an ETF provider for 88% of respondents.